 Trolleybuses have carried passengers in 35 cities in Latin America since 1913 (see list).
-They operate in 10 cities in 2012 (from north to south): GUADALAJARA and MEXICO CITY in Mexico; MÉRIDA in Venezuela; QUITO in Ecuador; SÃO PAULO and SANTOS in Brazil; CÓRDOBA, ROSARIO and MENDOZA in Argentina; and VALPARAÍSO in Chile.
+They operate in 10 cities in 2017 (from north to south): GUADALAJARA and MEXICO CITY in Mexico; MÉRIDA in Venezuela; QUITO in Ecuador; SÃO PAULO and SANTOS in Brazil; CÓRDOBA, ROSARIO and MENDOZA in Argentina; and VALPARAÍSO in Chile.
 The systems in Mexico City and São Paulo are among the oldest and largest in the Americas; São Paulo actually has two systems.
 Five of the other cities have only one trolleybus line, but the Mérida and Quito lines are quite long, run in segregated lanes and are the most modern.
-(A similar line is under construction in Barquisimeto, Venezuela.)
+(A similar line was planned in Barquisimeto, Venezuela...)

 Here is a brief survey, from north to south, of the 11 systems in 10 cities, with pictures and links to maps and other pages that describe them in detail.
 More material is presented for places like Guadalajara for which not much other information is available.
 This page is basically an update to surveys and articles published in the U.S. periodicals Trolley Coach News between 1977 and 1985 and Traction Yearbook '87 in 1987: see BIBLIOGRAPHY, below.
 As noted in the text, recent information was found in articles and news items published in the English Trolleybus Magazine.